PanCakeConnaisseur/user_backend_sql_raw/README.md

     - *db_port* is optional and defaults to `5432`
     - the rest is mandatory
 2. **queries** that this app will use to query the db.
 These will be passed verbatim to the [prepare()](http://php.net/manual/en/pdo.prepare.php) method of a PDO object.
-3. **hash algorithm** used for creation of new passwords
+3. **hash algorithm** (`hash_algorithm_for_new_passwords`) used for creation of new passwords
     - This one is optional.
-By default bcrypt ($2y$) will be used.
-If all systems using your user db understand bcrypt, you don't need to set this parameter.
-It only sets the hash algorithm used for creation of new passwords.
-For checking a password the hash algorithm will be [detected automatically](http://php.net/manual/en/function.password-verify.php) and all common crypt format are recognized.
-Only override this, if you have an older system using your database.
-Only MD5-CRYPT, SHA-256-CRYPT and SHA-512-CRYPT are supported.
-The config values are `md5`, `sha256` or `sha512` respectively, e.g. `'hash_algorithm' => 'sha512'`.
+By default, if you leave the parameter empty, bcrypt ($2y$) will be used.
+This parameter only sets the hash algorithm used for the creation of new passwords.
+For checking a password the hash algorithm will be [detected automatically](http://php.net/manual/en/function.password-verify.php) and all common crypt formats are recognized.
+So you should set this parameter if your user db is used by software that does not support bcrypt.
+The other supported hash algorithms are MD5-CRYPT, SHA-256-CRYPT and SHA-512-CRYPT.
+The config values are `md5`, `sha256` an `sha512` respectively, e.g. `'hash_algorithm_for_new_passwords' => 'sha512',`.

 ### Queries
 - The queries use named parameters.
 You have to use the exact names as shown in the examples.
 For example to retrieve the hash for a user the query named `get_password_hash_for_user` will be used.
 Adjust it to your custom SQL query and simply put `:username` where you are referring to the username of the user trying to login.